 WHICH PREMIUM CREDIT CARD IS THE BEST?

-A comparison of the American Express Platinum, Chase Sapphire Reserve, Capital One Venture X, and Citi Strata Elite credit cards.
+A comparison of the American Express Platinum, Chase Sapphire Reserve, Capital One Venture X, Citi Strata Elite, and Bilt Palladium credit cards.
+(Updated)

-In this blog I’m taking on the premium cards; the American Express Platinum card, the Chase Sapphire Reserve, and the Capital One Venture X. Each has a unique offer and promises elevated benefits and travel comfort.
+In this article I’m taking on the premium cards; the American Express Platinum card, the Chase Sapphire Reserve, the Capital One Venture X, the Citi Strata Elite and the Bilt Palladium credit cards.
+Each has a unique offer and promises elevated benefits and travel comfort.
 Does one stand out above the others?
 Let’s have a look at what they all offer, including characteristics which differentiate them from each other.

 This article covers: